 A tornado watch means conditions are favorable for the development of tornadoes.
 Remain alert to further weather updates while under a tornado watch.

 A tornado warning means either the National Weather Service sees tornadic activity on its doppler radar or a storm spotter reports seeing a tornado.
-When a tornado warning is issued, Emergency Management will sound San Angelo's warning sirens.
+When a tornado warning is issued, Emergency Management will send out a Digital alert.
 Take cover immediately and remain alert to further weather alerts.

 An approaching cloud of debris can mark the location of a tornado even if a funnel is not visible.
 Before a tornado hits, the wind may die down and the air may become very still.
 Tornadoes generally occur near the trailing edge of a thunderstorm.
 It is not unusual to see clear skies behind a tornado.